AdobeDocs/federated-audience-composition.en/help/compositions/gs-composition-creation.md

 * **Activities**: An activity is a task to be performed.
 The various activities are represented on the diagram by icons.
 Each activity has specific properties and other properties that are common to all activities.

-    In a composition diagram, a given activity can produce multiple tasks, in particular when there is a loop or recurrent actions.

 * **Transitions**: Transitions link a source activity to a destination activity and define their sequence.

 * **Worktables**: The worktable contains all the information carried by the transition.
 Each composition uses several worktables.
 The data conveyed in these tables can be used throughout the composition's life cycle.